Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - Make this template specific for an Outlook mailbox or the currently logged on user being a member (direct or indirect) of this group
     - Groups must be available in Active Directory.
 Groups like `'Everyone'` and `'Authenticated Users'` only exist locally, not in Active Directory
 - `[<SMTP address>]`, e.g. `[office<area>@example.com]`
-    - Make this template specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
+    - Make this template specific for the assigned e-mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
 - `[yyyyMMddHHmm-yyyyMMddHHmm]`, e.g. `[202112150000-202112262359]` for the 2021 Christmas season
     - Make this template valid only during the specific time range (`yyyy` = year, `MM` = month, `dd` = day, `HH` = hour, `mm` = minute)
     - If the script does not run after a template has expired, the template is still available on the client and can be used.

-Filename tags can be combined: A template may be assigned to several groups, several mail addresses and several time ranges, be used as default signature for new e-mails and as default signature for replies and forwards at the same time.
+Filename tags can be combined: A template may be assigned to several groups, several e-mail addresses and several time ranges, be used as default signature for new e-mails and as default signature for replies and forwards at the same time.

 The number of possible tags is limited by Operating System file name and path length restrictions only.
 On Powershell 7+, the script works with path names longer than the default Windows limit of 260 characters.
 On Powershell 5.1, enable "LongPathsEnabled" on the Operating System level as described in <a href="https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation" target="_blank">this Microsoft article</a>.
 # 10. Signature and OOF application order
-Templates are applied in a specific order: Common tempaltes first, group templates second, mail address specific templates last.
+Templates are applied in a specific order: Common tempaltes first, group templates second, e-mail address specific templates last.

 Templates with a time range tag are only considered if the current system time is in range of at least one of these tags.